Respiratory syncytial virus: Immunocompromised

 In both adults and children, immunosuppression increases susceptibility to RSV infection.
-Children living with HIV are more likely to develop acute illness, and are 3.5 times more likely to require hospitalization than children without HIV.
-Bone marrow transplant patients prior to marrow engraftment are at particularly high risk, with RSV accounting for nearly half of the viral infections in this population.
+Children living with HIV are more likely to develop acute illness and are 3.5 times more likely to require hospitalization than children without HIV.
+Bone marrow transplant patients before marrow engraftment are at particularly high risk, with RSV accounting for nearly half of the viral infections in this population.
 This group has also demonstrated mortality rates of up to 80% among those with RSV pneumonia.
 While infection may occur within the community, hospital-acquired infection is thought to account for 30–50% of cases among immunocompromised individuals.

 Seasonality

 RSV seasonality varies around the world.
 In temperate climates, infection rates tend to be highest during the cold winter months.
-This is often attributed to increased indoor crowding and increased viral stability in the lower temperatures.
-In tropical and arctic climates, however, the annual variation is less well defined and seems to be more prevalent during the rainy season.
+This is often attributed to increased indoor crowding and increased viral stability in lower temperatures.
+In tropical and arctic climates, however, the annual variation is less well-defined and seems to be more prevalent during the rainy season.
 Annual epidemics are generally caused by the presence of several different viral strains.
 Subtype A and B viruses will often circulate simultaneously within a specific geographic region, although group A viruses are more prevalent.